SunNadimpalli/SunNadimpalli/_posts/2017-08-19-look-inside-before-you-leap.md

 categories: general
 ---

 Entrepreneurship is a profession like any other.
 Just like you want to become an astronaut, an anthropologist, an oncologist or a librarian you might want to become an entrepreneur.
-The Merriam-Webster online dictionary (https://www.merriam-webster.com/dictionary/entrepreneur) describes an Entreprenuer as someone who “organises, manages and assumes the risks of a business enterprise”.
+The [Merriam-Webster Online Dictionary](https://www.merriam-webster.com/dictionary/entrepreneur) describes an Entreprenuer as someone who “organises, manages and assumes the risks of a business enterprise”.

 ## What Makes You Think About Pursuing Entrepreneurship?